ramalho/pydoc-br/2.7/Doc/tutorial/NOTAS.rst

   The equal sign (``'='``) is used to assign a value to a variable.

-Isso é melhor:
+Isto é melhor:

   O sinal de igual (``'='``) é usado para atribuir um valor a uma variável.

-do que isso:
+do que isto:

   O sinal de igual (``'='``) é utilizado para atribuição de um valor a uma variável.